Greek students, teachers defy weeklong ban on protests - WTMJ

-ATHENS, Greece (AP) — Thousands of students and teachers in Greece held demonstrations in Athens and second-largest city Thessaloniki on Thursday against proposed education reforms, defying a weeklong public ban on protests imposed as part of measures to tackle the coronavirus pandemic.
+ATHENS, Greece (AP) — Thousands of students and teachers held peaceful demonstrations in Greece’s two biggest cities Thursday against proposed education reforms, defying a weeklong ban on protests imposed as part of measures to tackle the coronavirus pandemic.

-About 4,000 people, wearing masks to protect against the virus, marched through the streets of Athens, while another roughly 1,500 protesters demonstrated in Thessaloniki.
-Students and teachers oppose education reforms that include plans to set up a state security division at university campuses.
+About 4,000 people, wearing masks against the virus, marched through the streets of Athens, while another roughly 1,500 demonstrated in the northern city of Thessaloniki.
+Protesters oppose reforms that include plans to set up a state security division at university campuses.

 On Tuesday, the government announced a ban on protests attended by more than 100 people until Feb.
 1, as part of measures to contain the spread of the coronavirus.
 Violations are punishable by fines of up to 3,000 euros ($3,650) for individuals organizing rallies or demonstrations, and 5,000 euros (about $6,000) for groups or organizations.